Jose Altuve Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 20th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.
+- The Rangers have a 4.18 team ERA that ranks 16th across all league pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs given up (159 total, 1.2 per game).
+- Rangers pitchers combine to give up 164 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- In his last time out on Tuesday, the left-hander tossed 5 1/3 scoreless innings against the New York Mets while surrendering five hits.
+- In his most recent time out on Wednesday, July 19, the right-hander threw six scoreless innings against the Tampa Bay Rays while surrendering two hits.

-- The 32-year-old has put up an ERA of 4.16, with 9.4 strikeouts per nine innings, in 26 games this season.
-Opponents are hitting .250 against him.
+- The 33-year-old has amassed an ERA of 2.69, with 8.1 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.